A Division of Enrollment Services

 If you do not see a specific course listed, please note that course equivalencies are continuously under development.

 • Create an ECU Admissions Portal account.
 The Admissions Portal is designed to help personalize your admissions experience.
-An account allows you to begin receiving information via email, sign up for tours and other events, apply for admission, and check your application status.• Visit campus.
-The best way to get to know ECU is to visit, and we offer many opportunities for transfer students to experience campus:
+An account allows you to begin receiving information via email, sign up for tours and other events, apply for admission, and check your application status.

 The Residency Determination Service (RDS) has been established by the North Carolina State Legislature as the centralized service for determining residency for students.
 If you are an undergraduate student applying for admission and claiming in-state residency for tuition purposes, you must visit www.NCresidency.org to verify your residency.
 If you've already completed the residency verification process and obtained your Residency Certification Number (RCN), you can enter your RCN when filling out our application.
 If you do not already have your RCN, you may submit your application and then come back and enter your RCN once you have it.
 It is your responsibility to complete the Residency Determination Process in a timely manner.
 Your residency status determines your cost of tuition and eligibility for North Carolina-supported financial aid.